coderefinery/git-collaborative/_episodes/02-distributed.md

 - More familiar for Subversion or CVS users.
 - Easier: for each clone there is only one remote.
-- Gives more freedom to the individual developer
+- Gives more freedom to the individual developer.

 Disadvantages:

 - Gives more freedom to the individual developer
-- No code review enforced by the model
-  - Can be done with other arrangements, GitHub, GitLab support this
 - Maintainer needs to trust the developers to not break things.
 - Everybody who wants to contribute needs write access.